c0d3x27/c0d3x27/README.md

 </p>

-## I'm a Husband, Developer, and Bug Hunter!!
+## I'm a Pentester, Researcher, and Bug Hunter!!

-- 🎓  currently learning everything
+- 🎓  Currently learning tricks
-- 🥅  Always willing to collaborate in any import project
+- 🥅  Always willing to help others
-- 🔭  2021 Goals: Contribute more to Open Source projects
+- 🔭  2024 Goals: Contribute more to Open Source projects
-- ⚡   Fun fact: I love to go to the gym and ride SportBikes
+- ⚡  Fun fact: I love to hack and ride SportBikes

 ### Connect with me: